wavefrontHQ/docs/pages/doc/optimize_data_shape.md

 ## Examine Ingested Data: Lag, Backfill, and Metric Type

-If data are already flowing into Operations for Applications, some aspects of how data are being ingested can significantly change what you see in your chart and whether your alerts work correctly.
+If data are already flowing into Tanzu Observability, some aspects of how data are being ingested can significantly change what you see in your chart and whether your alerts work correctly.
 You can often fix problems using missing data function or using the correct metric type.

 Ask yourself these questions: